Jacob-granger/BUCKiT/README.md

 Cloning and installation

-- [x] Clone this repo, navigate to it, install packages, and start the server with `npm run dev`
+-Clone this repo, navigate to it, install packages, and start the server with `npm run dev`